According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 So, if your dog loves playing fetch, tug of war, or games where it gets to use its mouth more than anything, then you know why.

 That could also translate into warding off all the competition for prey.
-Your staffy will see the other dog as a competition and thus, it may lunge at it in mere seconds.
+Your Staffy will see the other dog as a competition and thus, it may lunge at it in mere seconds.

 4. Playful Breed